 A variety of methodological approaches make it possible to find answers to research questions (for example, as part of a bachelor’s or master’s thesis).
 However, when it comes to quantitative methods, it is important to follow fundamental standards and work techniques and be familiar with the limits and possibilities of this empirical and analytical approach.

-– Please note that consultations are only available by appointment.
-To request an appointment, send us an email.
+– Please note that consultations are currently only available online.–

-– Consultant: Ellen Schüßler
+Consultant: Ellen Schüßler

-Research consultations — discourse analysis Discourse analysis is very common and often used for final papers in the humanities and social sciences.
+Discourse analysis is very common and often used for final papers in the humanities and social sciences.
 However, there a number of quite different options that range from rather critical, deconstructive discourse analysis to more formal approaches such as sociological discourse analysis.
 A research consultation can help you select the most suitable theoretical tools and deal with issues of implementation.

 Consultant: Dr. Robert Feustel